tomeryeh/demo/chat/tutorial.101.md

 We create a ChatRoom model object that exposes methods needed to our current functionalities: subscribe to a room and send a message.

-Here again, we use Angular services and we will expose the constructor function as a service.
+Once again, we use Angular services and we expose the constructor as a service".

 ```javascript
 js/app.101.js --